AAGI-AUS/AAGIQuarto/README.md

 quarto use template AAGI-AUS/AAGIQuarto
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your LaTeX PDF, MS Word .docx or reveal.js presentation slides.
+This will install the extension and create an example qmd file that you can use as a starting place for your LaTeX PDF, MS Word .docx or reveal.js presentation slides.[^1]

 ## Using